 If you’re marketing your listing as a luxury stay with higher price points, it’s more likely that your guests won’t squirm at the extra fee for cleaning.
 Based on your property’s offering and size, you may want to include this to maintain the advertised living standards.
-If on the other hand, you are renting out a room in your home, this might not be necessary.
+If, on the other hand, you are renting out a room in your home, this might not be necessary.

 Before finalizing your extra expenses, take into consideration the following points:

-Choosing to include an Airbnb cleaning fee is a fast and simple way to maintain your listing while delighting your guests.
+Choosing to include an Airbnb cleaning fee is a fast and simple way to maintain your property while delighting your guests.
 When deciding on the final service fees, it’s best to take in all of the listed factors while keeping your intended guest in mind.